PiFinder™ User Manual

 _images/settings_01.png

-The top items collect several options under User Preferences and Chart Screen.
+The top items collect several options under User Preferences, the Chart Screen, and the object image overlays.
 An ellipsis (…) indicates more options below.

 _images/settings_02.png